Original operating instructions

 - Do not overreach.
 Keep proper footing and balance at all times.
 This enables better control of the power tool in unexpected situations.

 - Dress properly.
 Do not wear loose clothing or jewellery.
-Keep your hair and clothing away from moving parts.
+Keep your hair, clothing and gloves away from moving parts.
 Loose clothes, jewellery or long hair can be caught in moving parts.

 - If devices are provided for the connection of dust extraction and collection facilities, ensure these are connected and properly used.
 Use of dust collection can reduce dust-related hazards.